AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/forms/form-design/resize-label-field-width-in-a-form.md

    ![](assets/image2014-9-15-15-3a24-3a28.png)

-1. Insira um valor de pixel para a Largura do rótulo e/ou a Largura do campo.
+1. Insira um valor de pixel para a Largura do rótulo e/ou Largura do campo.

    ![](assets/image2014-9-15-15-3a24-3a36.png)

-Muito bem!
-Muito fácil, certo?
+Excelente trabalho!
+Muito fácil, não é?